arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/microphone_sensor/microphone_sensor.md

 ---
-title: 'Controlling the On-Board RGB LED with Microphone'
+title: 'Testing and Controlling the Microphone'
 difficulty: easy
 compatible-products: [nano-33-ble-sense]
 description: 'Learn how to create a soundmeter using the built-in microphone with the Nicla Vision.'
 tags:
+  - OpenMV
   - Microphone
   - Sound
   - Sensor